 As a senior lecturer I have been teaching, publishing and providing pedagogical leadership in the School since 1997.
-My principal role is to teach 18 hours of lectures per week and to administer various HEI activities.

 I have been a member of Faculty Board, Secretary/Chair of Faculty Learning, Teaching and Assessment Committee (LTAC), and Faculty representative on the University Learning, Teaching and Assessment Committee (ULTAC).
 I have deputised at various internal and external committees for senior management.
 Also, I have chaired examination and validation boards which demonstrate Faculty level independent guidance and diplomacy.